Proxytel wants to help business owners mask their phone numbers

 Now, software engineers Chakshu Ahuja and Siddhant Sanyam think they’e come up with a solution for both individuals and small businesses that might not want to give out their number.

-The friends — who met as schoolmates at the engineering school The National Institute of Technology, Tiruchirappalli, and who today work at the mobile app performance company Headspin and at Facebook, respectively, have come up Proxytel.
+The friends — who met as schoolmates at the engineering school The National Institute of Technology, Tiruchirappalli, and who today work at the mobile app performance company Headspin and at Facebook, respectively — have come up Proxytel.

 It’s a hack they created at TechCrunch Disrupt’s hackathon, which kicked off last night, but the duo sees startup potential in the idea.